brianmanderson/Finding_Optimization_Parameters/README.md

 ### This is code to help find parameters to best optimize your model, it is an ongoing project ^^

+### The smoothing for outputs and samplesizes comes from https://www.pyimagesearch.com/2019/08/05/keras-learning-rate-finder/

 For learning rates, please look at Finding_Best_Learning_Rate

-Create your train and validation generators outside of this, if you're using generators found in this github they save the image files after loading (to save time), so it is best to give them to the class rather than redefine each time
+Create your train generators outside of this, if you're using generators found in my github they save the image files after loading (to save time), so it is best to give them to the class rather than redefine each time

-Look at Plot_Best_Learning_Rates.py for plotting your generated values

         from Finding_Optimization_Parameters import LR_Finder
         import os